riddance-club/library/README.md

 # Riddance's game library
-Simplify Roblox script development for games.
+Simplify Roblox development for games.
 ## How to use?
 ### Getting the library
 I recommend you start with the raw source files instead of the minified builds to avoid debugging issues.

-You may switch to the minified builds after you are done making your script.
+You may switch to the minified builds after you are done making it.

-- Pick the game you want to script.
+- Pick the game you want.
 - Go to it's folder and the containing `lib.lua` file.
 - Click on the "Raw" button to go to the raw file viewer.
 - Copy the URL that you get redirected to.